fmauquie/react-native-dp3t-sdk/README.md

 ## Status

 Pre-alpha.
-It requires some setup to work, it is not yet tested, and it can change without notice.
+Requires some manual setup to work.
+Not tested yet.
+Can change without notice.

 The [iOS SDK][iOS SDK] and [Android SDK][Android SDK] themselves are in alpha state.